Land reform in Vietnam: French rule

-The Viet Minh
+Viet Minh

-The Viet Minh—Vietnamese independence movement—fought to gain independence from France after World War II.
+The Viet Minh—a Vietnamese communist communistindependence movement—fought to gain independence from France after World War II.
 They were the dominant political force in many of the rural areas of Vietnam, especially in the north where the French presence was less than in the south.
 In 1948, the Viet Minh initiated a modest program of reducing the rent peasants paid to landlords, although they were careful not to offend large landowners and landlords who supported the revolution.
 The Viet Minh confiscated land owned by French nationals, "traitors", and landlords who fled to the cities to avoid the war in rural areas.
 The redistributed land was allocated to poor and landless peasants, but the Viet Minh retained control of the ownership of the land.
 Scholar Jeffrey Race, who did a grassroots study of the people in one Mekong Delta province, said that "no other [Communist] Party activities had such an immediate and profound impact...the promise of land being one of the principal means of obtaining a core of activists in each village to drive out the government authorities."

 In 1953, the Viet Minh, now in control of 60 to 90 percent of the rural areas of Vietnam, took a bolder approach to expand the land redistribution programs in what was called the rectification movement.
 They continued the rectification movement after Vietnam was provisionally divided into South Vietnam and North Vietnam as a result of the Geneva Accord of 1954.
 The land reforms carried out in North and South Vietnam bifurcate after 1954.